 I have been working at Vermont Valley Community Farm since my parents, Barb and David, started the farm 23 years ago.
 I worked summers through college and began working full time after I graduated from UW-Madison in 2005.
 I have been part of almost every aspect of the farm, but now I spend a lot of time working with machinery and irrigation.
 I manage harvest and planting crews as well.
 I am also in charge of our seed potato business.
 Away from the farm I like to spend time with my two kids, Paavo and Mischa.
 I also like to be outdoors running, hunting and fishing.

-Jonnah Perkins Office Manager
+Jonnah Perkins Systems Administrator/Creative Manager

 This is my ninth year as the Office Manager at Vermont Valley Community Farm.
-I design and manage our websites as well as handle sales, distribution and member services.
+I design and manage our websites as well as handle sales, distribution, communications, and member services.
 My husband, Jesse, and I live near the farm with our two children, Paavo and Mischa.
 The aspect of my job that is most fulfilling is my role as Donations Coordinator.
 Placing excess produce into schools, community centers and food pantries brings our community mission full circle!
 When I am not in the office I work in the packing shed and with the field crews.
 Outside of farm life, I am a competitive trail runner and love traveling with my family.
 I grew up on the near east side of Madison and spent my early adult years in Madrid, New York and Paris.

 Eric Perkins Packing Shed Manager